Activism for Researchers¶

 Motivation and Background¶

-There are many different scenarios where scientists and researchers would engage in activism to achieve change, such as a different institutional policy on open data, increasing ethical standards of research (see the Ethics Book), or improving working conditions.
+There are many different scenarios where scientists and researchers would engage in activism to achieve change, such as a different institutional policy on open data, increasing ethical standards of research (see the Guide for Ethical Research), or improving working conditions.
 Scientists may engage in activism across topics related to their work, institutions, fields, or cross-disciplinary issues such as open research, or on topics unrelated to their career.

 The Cambridge Dictionary defines activism as “the use of direct and noticeable action to achieve a result, usually a political or social one”.
 Activism can take many forms and achieve many different things, but it’s most effective when people work together as a community with a shared goal.